 - Visit the fairy-tale castles at Noetzie

 - Visit the Millwood gold-fields and the Dalene Matthee Memorial

 - Eat fresh oysters overlooking the lagoon

-- Enjoy a pint of Red Bridge beer or Mitchell’s, two of the local craft breweries
+- Enjoy a pint of Red Bridge beer, the local craft brewery

 - Run the Knysna Forest Marathon or Half-marathon